 Many flooring options contain curvilinear lines.
 Tile usually provides angular lines, however, in styles such as wood-look tile, the curvilinear wood grain pattern provides remarkable contrast.
 Stone includes patterns which counteract the angularity of the tile shape.
 Pebble mosaics contain curved lines within the pebbles along with the patterns created by the overall mosaic layout.
 Some pebble mosaics also produce curvilinear texture by featuring full stones rather than a flat surface.

 Circular lines from everyday objects can help add excitement to a plain looking room.
 Choosing a round table for an angular kitchen can add a focal point.
-In the living room, large couch shaped in a semi-circle with a round coffee table will also provide a stunning effect.
+In the living room, a large couch shaped in a semi-circle with a round coffee table will also provide a stunning effect.
 Architectural elements such as an archway between rooms or a domed ceiling also provide visual weight.

 Freeform lines are more irregular in shape and can range from spiral patterns to a wavy, meandering movement reminiscent of nature’s unexpected and mysterious designs.
 Good examples of freeform lines in interior design are spiral and curved staircases as well as indoor plant life or an asymmetrically curved area rug.